top of page

 DSC_0651

-Should you wish to get involved please email Kate Churchill via info@churchillarchaeology.com to book your space.
+This project has only just scratched the surface of the site’s potential.
+Further excavations are planned for 2026.
+Should you wish to get involved please email Kate Churchill via info@churchillarchaeology.com to register your interest.
 No experience is necessary and all are welcome.

 Mynydd Eglwysilan Common, Nelson, Caerphilly County Borough - Archaeological Evaluation